LionelSil/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/panel_weekend_weekday_activty_ts-1.png)

-It can be seen that on the weekends, the morn peak is a little later than on weekdays.
-There are more steps per interval during the most of the rest of the day.
+It can be seen that on the weekends, the morning surge starts earlier on weekdays and rises to a higher peak.
+There are more steps per interval during most of the rest of the day.